Contact Us

 Caused by a bump, blow or jolt to the head or by a penetrating head injury, TBIs disrupt the normal function of the brain.
-Mild TBIs, otherwise known as concussions or mild head trauma, result in a “brief” change in mental status (some sort of confused or disoriented state) or loss of consciousness, and account for about 75% of traumatic brain injuries.
+Mild TBIs, otherwise known as concussions or mild head trauma, result in a “brief” change in mental status (some sort of confused or disoriented state) or loss of consciousness, and account for between 70% and 90% of traumatic brain injuries.

 Our knowledgeable staff is available at (877) 284-6600.